Alan Lazar: Career

 During his years in South Africa, Lazar's early career was as a composer and musician.
 He joined an Afropop band while still studying in the 1980s, called Mango Groove.
 He played both the piano and keyboard for the band, which was one of only two music groups in South Africa at the time to have both white and black musicians, as well as composing and producing for the band.

 After releasing their first studio album in the late 1980s, Mango Groove went on to become a household name in South Africa, achieving platinum record sales.
-They won numerous awards in the coming years, before performing at a number of global events.
 In 1992, Lazar performed with Mango Groove at The Freddie Mercury Tribute Concert.
 They performed the track, Special Star via satellite from Johannesburg, South Africa.
 During the same period, he also composed the track "African Dream" (performed by Vicky Sampson), which was nominated for Song of the Decade in South Africa and was known as "South Africa's unofficial anthem".

-One of his biggest achievements as a musician was playing in front of Nelson Mandela at his inauguration in 1994.
+He played in front of Nelson Mandela at his inauguration in 1994.

 After moving to Los Angeles, Lazar became involved in writing and composing music for a number of American TV shows.
 This began in 1995.
 He went on to write music for the final episodes of Sex and the City, and score An American Crime, starring Elliot Page and James Francho, and for which Catherine Keener was nominated for an Emmy.
 Lazar received an award for the best score from Film Music Magazine for his score for the film, Gangster's Paradise: Jerusalema.
 During the same year, National Geographic's Swamp of the Baboons was nominated for a production Emmy, with Lazar responsible for all of the music production.

 From 2010, he scored The Real Housewives of Beverly Hills and from 2012 its sister show, The Real Housewives of Orange County.
 In 2011, Lazar published his first novel, ROAM.
 The book was published by Atria Books.

 ROAM

 The story of ROAM is about a dog named Nelson, a bright-eyed, inquisitive half-beagle, half-poodle.
 Nelson loses his owners after following his nose and becoming lost.
-The story follows Nelson through his years of searching for his owner, Katey, along with all the scenarios he faces in-between.
+The story follows Nelson through his years of searching for his owner, Katey, along with the scenarios he faces in-between.

 The book received mainly positive reviews following its release.
 In 2015, it had a rating of 3.7 out of 5 on GoodReads.
 The book also went on to finish runner up for the Los Angeles Book Festival Best Fiction award.